 Digital engineering is simply an art involved in the creation, collection, and integration of data using a digital skillset.
 This can be in product design, modeling, or in the manufacturing process.
-In essence, digital engineering incorporates automation, industry 4.0, and the digital thread in its endeavors.
+In essence, digital engineering incorporates automation, Industry 4.0, and the digital thread in its endeavors.
 Industry 4.0 or the fourth industrial revolution is a standalone form of digital engineering.
-Unlike its predecessor, which advanced computers and automation to enable robotics as a supplement for the human taskforce along assembly lines, industry 4.0 integrates computers and automation in a whole new manner.
+Unlike its predecessor, which advanced computers and automation to enable advanced robotics as a supplement for the human taskforce along assembly lines, Industry 4.0 integrates computers and automation in a whole new manner.

 Shifting Engineering Landscapes

 In the modern technological world, connectivity and social networking are a norm.
 Consumers seek value for their money; therefore, they are active participants in the product design process to ensure products meet market demand.
 Digitizing manufacturing offers automated customization, flexible models, and analytical simulations to deliver personalized manufacturing to consumers.
 Fortunately, industries today have new technologies such as cloud computing, big data, mobile, and internet of things (IoT) that help weave in the digital thread to form a directional flow of information.
 These technologies connect various sectors of an enterprise for ease of collaboration, operability, product traceability, and quality management.
 This is particularly important in the aerospace industry where components are complex, demand for high quality with zero tolerances must be met, and expense reduction is crucial.